Compare comprehensive car insurance policies for March

 The following features are often available to add to your comprehensive cover, but since they aren’t standard features, they typically cost a few bucks more to add them:

 • At-fault hire car.
-This provides you with a hire car to use while your car is being repaired due to an incident in which you were at fault.
+Gives you a hire car while yours is being repaired for an accident you caused.

 Some car insurance companies will bundle some or all of these into a more expensive product called Comprehensive Plus or Premium car insurance.
 These are just unofficial labels some insurance companies use to refer to comprehensive car insurance policies with all the bells and whistles included.